woodrush/lisp-in-life/build.md

 - RAM module state interpretation: The RAM bits are stored in the meta-cells with the same meta-locations of the Varlife pattern.
 The populated and unpopulated meta-states correspond to the bits 0 and 1, respectively.
 - Viewing the RAM content summary: `QFT_ram_reader_metafied.py` is used to view the RAM content summary.
 The metafied version requires additional parameters due to the metafication process.
 The details are described in the following paragraph.

 When using `QFT_ram_reader_metafied.py`, you will be prompted to input the coordinates of a certain cell within the pattern.
 This cell is located in the most top-left RAM cell, in the RAM's bit storage meta-cells, in the top-left corner of the OTCA metapixel where there is a [beehive](https://www.conwaylife.com/wiki/Beehive) pattern (shown below).
+The values should be `-65648599, -13895568`.

 Below is a map to find the specific cell required for the input prompt.
 Use Golly to find the coordinates of this cell, and input it in the prompt.

 ![Map 1](./img/metafied_map_1.png)